Vectorization of a thread-parallel Jacobi singular value decomposition method: Column transformations, matrix scaling, and dot-products

 \subsection{The Jacobi transformations}

-In the $k$th step, the postmultiplication of a pivot column pair $ $, by the Jacobi rotation $\mathop{U}\left(\alpha_{pq}^{(k)},\varphi_{pq}^{(k)}\right)$ is performed as in \cref{a:zjrot}, with $l=m$ for $X=G_k''$ and $l=n$ for $X=V_k^{}$, where $V_1^{}=V_0^{}=I$ if the right singular vectors are to be accumulated in the final $V$; otherwise, $V_0^{}$ can be set to any matrix that is to be multiplied by them.
-In the former case, the $\max$-norm approximation is not needed, but in the latter one it might be required to prevent the overflow of the elements of $V$ due to rounding errors, similarly as it is done with $G$.
-The real Jacobi transformation, $\mathtt{djrot}$, is a direct simplification of \cref{a:zjrot}.
+In the $k$th step, the postmultiplication of a pivot column pair $ $, by the Jacobi rotation $\mathop{U}\left(\alpha_{pq}^{(k)},\varphi_{pq}^{(k)}\right)$ is performed as in \cref{a:zjrot}, with $l=m$ for $X=G_k''$ and $l=n$ for $X=V_k^{}$, where $V_0^{}=I$ if the right singular vectors are to be accumulated in the final $V$; otherwise, $V_0^{}$ can be set to any matrix that is to be multiplied by them.
+In both cases, $V_1^{}$ can optionally be scaled similarly as $G_1^{}$ would be if there were no concern for overflowing of its column norms, but then the protection from overflow in the course of subsequent transformations of $V_k^{}$ has to be maintained.
+If $V_1^{}=I$, the $\max$-norm approximation in \cref{a:zjrot} is not needed for the columns of $V_k^{}$, and a slightly faster routine, $\mathtt{zjrotf}$, is sufficient.

 In \cref{a:zjrot} $P$ is a permutation matrix that is not identity if the transformed columns have to be swapped.
 In the (unconditionally reproducible) implementation there are further optimizations, like skipping the multiplications by $c=1$ and applying two real transformations, on $(\Re{x_p},\Re{x_q})$ and $(\Im{x_p},\Im{x_q})$, if the rotation is real ($S=0$).
 No conditionals are present in the loop; instead, each branch has a specialized version of the loop.
 The return value is $\max\{\|\Re{x_p'}\|_{\max}^{},\|\Im{x_p'}\|_{\max}^{},\|\Re{x_q'}\|_{\max}^{},\|\Im{x_q'}\|_{\max}^{}\}$.